-For starters, the scale doesn’t just reveal fat lost.
-You can step on a scale and see a weight loss of several pounds, but that weight loss may not even be from fat; it could be from water and glycogen depletion.
+For starters, the scale doesn’t just reveal fat loss.
+You can step on a scale and see a weight loss of several pounds, but that weight loss may not even be from fat; it could be from water loss.

 Quick Note: Muscle Does Not Weigh More Than Fat